scipy/scipy/doc/source/tutorial/interpolate/ND_regular_grid.rst

    or `nearest`.
 The `slinear` interpolation also matches the `linear` interpolation.

+If your data is such that spline methods produce ringing, you may consider using `method="pchip"`, which uses the tensor product of PCHIP interpolators, a `PchipInterpolator` per dimension.

-If you prefer a funcional interface to explicitly creating a class instance, the `interpn` convenience function offers the equivalent functionality.
+If you prefer a functional interface to explicitly creating a class instance, the `interpn` convenience function offers the equivalent functionality.

 Specifically, these two forms give identical results: